CosmoLike/cocoa/README.md

 :books: **expert** :books: Why the `--mca btl vader,tcp,self` flag?
 Conda-forge developers don't [compile OpenMPI with Infiniband compatibility](https://github.com/conda-forge/openmpi-feedstock/issues/38).

 :books: **expert** :books: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
 This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

+:books: **expert** :books: Why did we choose to have two separate bash environments?
+Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
+Consistency of the environment across all Cocoa instances is crucial, and the start_cocoa/stop_cocoa scripts handle the loading and unloading of environmental path variables for each Cocoa.
+All of them, however, depends on many of the same prerequisites, so it is advantageous to maintain the basic packages inside the shared conda cocoa environment.

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>